-Reference 10 — Module Catalog and Composition
+Reference 10 — Module catalog and composition

-There is no “core” carved out from “modules”.
 A libtracer node is a chosen set of modules linked together.
-Some modules are required for any conforming node (frame codec, dispatcher, refcount/view machinery, forwarder logic) — they are tagged required below.
-Everything else is optional; you load it if you need its capability.
+There is no “core” carved out from “modules”: some modules are required for any conforming node — frame codec, dispatcher, refcount/view machinery, forwarder logic — and the required set is identified here, by enumeration, not by architectural privilege.
+Everything else is optional and is loaded when its capability is wanted.

 Module-tag legend